 JEFFREY W. GARLAND is Vice President and University Secretary, providing administrative support for the Board of Trustees and its chairman.
-He also oversees Commencement and Convocation ceremonies and the University's records management and achieves operation.
+He also oversees Commencement and Convocation ceremonies and the University's records management and archives operation.
 Before he joined UD, Mr. Garland served as Senior Leader for Partnership and Business Development with Fisker Automotive.
 Previously he was Senior Vice President for Enterprise Affinity Marketing at Bank of America and Executive Vice President and Director of American Express Product Sales and Marketing at MBNA America Bank.
 He served as State Director and Assistant to the late U.S. Sen. William V. Roth Jr. and as Special Assistant to Delaware Gov. Michael N. Castle.
 Mr. Garland is a graduate of Duke University.

-CHARLES RIORDAN serves as Vice Provost for Research, with responsibility for advancing the University's research enterprise, including oversight of six University-wide research institutes.
+CHARLES RIORDAN serves as Deputy Provost for Research & Scholarship, with responsibility for advancing the University's research enterprise, including oversight of five University-wide research institutes.
 Dr. Riordan is an inorganic-organometallic chemist whose research is supported by the National Science Foundation.
 A member of the UD faculty since 1997, he served as Chair of the Department of Chemistry and Biochemistry from 2002-07 and was Vice Provost for Graduate and Professional Education from 2010-12.
 Dr. Riordan served on the University's Path to Prominence strategic planning committee and received the University's outstanding doctoral graduate advising and mentoring award in 2008.
 A fellow of the Royal Society of Chemistry, he has served on the editorial advisory boards of the Journal of Biological Inorganic Chemistry and Dalton Transactions.
 He earned his bachelor's degree at the College of Holy Cross and his Ph.D. at Texas A&M University.

-MONICA TAYLOR joined the University as Vice President for Development & Alumni Relations in September of 2007.
+MONICA TAYLOR LOTTY joined the University as Vice President for Development & Alumni Relations in September of 2007.
 Previously, Ms. Taylor served as executive director of external affairs of the Wharton School at the University of Pennsylvania.
 In this role, she oversaw alumni relations programming worldwide for Wharton's undergraduate and graduate alumni and managed the operations for the Wharton School's Campaign for Sustained Leadership.
 Ms. Taylor's prior work experience includes development positions for the University of Pennsylvania, the Atlanta Committee for the Olympic Games, the U.S. Olympic Committee and Georgetown University's alumni and university relations office.
 Ms. Taylor is a graduate of Georgetown University, and holds a law degree from the James E. Beasley School of Law at Temple University.
 Ms. Taylor is an active member of the Artisan's Bank Board of Directors.